 The application concept of Cumulocity includes a basic application marketplace.

-Tenants can subscribe to applications which have been deployed by their super tenant (management tenant or enterprise edition tenant).
+Tenants can be subscribed to applications which have been deployed by their super tenant (management tenant or enterprise edition tenant).

 Granting access to subtenants and subscribing to applications is done in the Administration application.

-For details refer to Administration > Managing tenants in the User`s Guide.
+For details refer to Managing tenants in the User guide.

 A tenant can have multiple available applications but to use an application's functionality a subscription to the application must be established for the tenant.
 As an example, when a custom decoder microservice is available in the tenant's marketplace, it is not enabled to be used until the tenant subscribes for the microservice application.